AnandPilania/f3-validator/README.md

 # f3-validator

 Easy to use Validation package for Fatfree-framework with using F3 built-in translations.
+You can also use it directly in the model.

 **NOTE:** This package port some classes and ideas from [illuminate/validator](https://github.com/illuminate/validator).